andrewCwilliamsCyberSec/CyberClock/README.md

 # ⏰ CyberClock: A Timezone Converter Tailored for Cybersecurity Professionals

 **CyberClock** 🌍 streamlines time conversions across global time zones, enabling cybersecurity teams to correlate events and respond to incidents swiftly and effectively.
-One of its standout features is the ability to quickly copy and paste the date, time, or full ISO format for any displayed timezone.
-Crafted with ❤️ by Andrew Williams, it's an indispensable tool for Security Operations Centers and incident response teams worldwide.
+One of its standout features is quickly copying and pasting the date, time, or full ISO format for any displayed timezone.
+Crafted by Andrew Williams (KG5PYX), it's an indispensable tool for Security Operations Centers and incident response teams worldwide.

 🔗 [LinkedIn Profile of Andrew Williams](https://www.linkedin.com/in/andrew-c-williams/)